Send the link below via email or IMCopy

 Kate McKay has disappeared suddenly.
 McKay's secretary said she left last night's dinner to elope.

-President Holden Tarravella presided.
+President Holden Tarravella presided over the meeting.
 Tarravella believes that the new club rules will advance the club's cause.

 Practice Makes Perfect